pengyuzhang97/Speech-Denoising-Based-on-Normalized-Least-Mean-Squares-Filter/README.md

 project1.mat is the given two speech signal.

-m is the number of filter order.
+'m' in NLMS.m is the number of filter order.
 The performance surface plot is only valid when m = 2.